eklem/yr-icons/README.md

   <i class="yr-icon-lightssnowshowersandthunder_day"></i>
   <i class="yr-icon-fog"></i>
 ```
 The wind arrows follows the Beaufort scale, which needs a translation from meters/second that the same Yr API outputs.
-The good part is that wind direction is easily translated from
+The good part is that wind direction is easily translated from Yr's API.
+The only thing you need to do is to round the number to the closest integer.

 ```html
   <i class="ico yr-wind-beauf-2 yr-wind-from-direction-10"></i>